Move before street cleaning becomes a ticket.

 Subscriptions and billing

-CurbCue is planned to launch free first.
-If CurbCue later offers a paid plan, billing will be handled by Apple through your App Store account under the price and renewal terms shown at purchase.
+CurbCue may offer auto-renewing paid plans.
+Billing is handled by Apple through your App Store account under the price, billing period, trial, and renewal terms shown before purchase.

 Cancellation

-If subscriptions are offered, you can cancel at any time through your Apple ID subscription settings.
-Access continues until the end of the current billing period.
+You can manage or cancel a subscription through your Apple ID subscription settings.
+Unless Apple states otherwise, access continues until the end of the current billing period.

 Refunds